angelawen/Phonebook/README.md

        2.3 Printing HTML web page data received from the server.
        2.4 In the server root directory, create a new tmp folder.
 The JSON data is stored in the "./tmp/phonebook.json" file.

+***API***
+The program is unintegrated API.
+The used API is below:

+**serverThread()**

+No parameter, no return value,the port is default 8000.
+Method description: Start the server, create a new thread.

+**upload.upload(path)

+Parameter: Path which is string type.
+      Path should be the complete route, for example:"/Users/angelawei/phonebook.xml".
+Return value： JSON which is string type.
+Method description: Extract files and convert XML to JSON.
+Precautions：Path is not determined, do not know whether it is legal or whether it is an XML file.
+If it is not read, the result is 0.
+Code use case: String json = upload.upload(path);

+**Client.sentPost(url,json)

+Client.sendPost(url,json)
+Parameter: url, json
+Return value: An HTML page obtained from the server, which contains data.
+Precautions: The page cannot be opened in Browser.
+Cod use case: String page = Client.sendPost("http://localhost:8000", json);